-China kindergarten sex abuse and 'needlemarks' claims prompt police probe
+China kindergarten sex abuse and "needlemarks" claims prompt police probe

 RYB says on its website it runs a network of more than 1,300 directly owned and franchised play-and-learn centers and nearly 500 kindergartens for children up to age six in about 300 Chinese cities and towns.

-Reporting by Philip Wen and Gao Liangping in BEIJING and Adam Jourdan and Wang Jing in SHANGHAI; Additional reporting by Irene Wang in BEIJING; Writing by Adam Jourdan; Editing by Tony Munroe, Clarence Fernandez and Nick Macfie
+Reporting by Philip Wen and Gao Liangping in BEIJING and Adam Jourdan and Wang Jing in SHANGHAI; Additional reporting by Irene Wang in BEIJING and Medha Singh in BENGALURU; Writing by Adam Jourdan; Editing by Tony Munroe, Clarence Fernandez and Nick Macfie